aphalo/SunCalcMeeus/README.md

 computation of the apparent elevation angle, in the second case this correction is applied when computing AM.

+Class `tod_time` is defined and used to store time-of-day values based on time zones.
+Classes `solar_time` and `solar_date` are defined and used to store local solar times and dates, i.e., astronomical time coordinates.

 The same algorithms from Meeus’ book are used in the [NOAA Solar Calculator](https://gml.noaa.gov/grad/solcalc/) of the United States National Oceanic and Atmospheric Administration (NOAA), Global